Board of Directors

 Michael is a Marine Corps veteran with 20 years of organizational leadership and development experience in the public and private sectors.

 Joel was an Airborne Combat Medic in the US Army.
 He served active duty from 2007-2011.
-Deployed to Afghanistan 2009-2010.
-After getting out in 2011 he used his GI Bill at Western Washington University and received a Bachelors in Outdoor Recreation.
-He started part time at Growing Veterans, with little to no experience, and now manages 40 acres of Organically Certified land at the Starbird Road Farm in Mount Vernon.
+He deployed to Afghanistan 2009-2010.
+After getting out in 2011, he used his GI Bill at Western Washington University and received a Bachelors in Outdoor Recreation.
+He started part time at Growing Veterans, with little to no experience, and now manages our Certified Organic Farm in Lynden, WA.
 Joel wants to pass on the knowledge he gains to other veterans and to reconnect them with nature as a source of healing.

 Scotty Irwin served in the Army as a medic and after getting out in 2014 started volunteering at Growing Veterans.
 Scotty's civilian background is in Public Safety and Administration, and has a degree in Criminal Justice.
-She is a jack of all trades and helps keep the gears turning smoothly for ongoing programs and development.
-She believes in agricultural and recreational therapy as a way to help veterans reconnect and heal during their journey with PTSD.
+She believes in agricultural and recreational therapy as a way to help veterans reconnect and heal.